 THE FACTS OF LIFE.

-The Facts of Life Reunion for a Christmas Movie
+The Facts of Life cast reunite for a Lifetime Christmas Movie

-If you’re one of the millions of moms out there now raising your own teenagers and missing the show and the stars of Facts of Life, I’ve got some great news; they’re coming back!
-That’s right Tootie superfans and Blaire wannabees, the girls are coming back to your television, but this time they’re grown up women, and they’re reuniting for a Christmas movie.
+If you’re one of the millions of moms out there now raising your own teenagers and missing the show and the stars of Facts of Life, I’ve got some great news; they’re back!
+That’s right Tootie superfans and Blair wannabees, the girls are back on television, but this time they’re grown-up women, and they’ve reunited for a Christmas movie.

-The movie titled, “You Light up My Christmas” will premiere December 1 on the Lifetime network, and is the brainchild of Kim Fields, who is the executive producer on the much anticipated reunion.
-Kim describes her fellow cast mates who she invited to join the cast of her holiday film as “sisters,” and told People magazine, “It’s been amazing to work together again and have the ladies’ input on their characters from their wardrobe to names, as well as provide fun inside jokes for fans.”
+The reunion was the brainchild of Kim Fields, who was its executive producer.
+She described her fellow castmates who she invited to join the cast of her holiday film as “sisters,” and told People magazine, “It’s been amazing to work together again and have the ladies’ input on their characters from their wardrobe to names, as well as provide fun inside jokes for fans.”

-The holiday movie is based on real life events, and will feature Fields as a character named Emma who returns to her hometown two weeks before Christmas to find that her family’s Christmas business has gone “dim.”
-Yes, we know it sounds like the typical formulaic Christmas movie, where a woman goes back home to lift the town out of its holiday doldrums, and raise everyone’s Christmas spirit.
+The holiday movie features Fields as a character named Emma who returns to her hometown two weeks before Christmas to find that her family’s Christmas business has gone “dim.”
+Yes, I know it sounds like the typical formulaic Christmas movie, where a woman goes back home to lift the town out of its holiday doldrums and raise everyone’s Christmas spirit.